-There has always been mild debates over many years as to whether success rests with the state of the economy or the effectiveness of the brand's advertising campaign and the awareness thats generated… I think it's safe to say that it's a little bit of both.
+There has always been mild debates over many years as to whether a commercial spot's success rests with the state of the economy or the effectiveness of the brand's advertising campaign and the awareness that's generated -- I think it's safe to say that it's a little bit of both.

-60 second commercials may have been the average length back in the 1950's and 1960's… But by the time the 1970's had rolled around, TV advertisers had no other choice than to create 30 second commercials to combat the non-stop inflation of the media industry.
+60 second commercials may have been the average length back in the 1950's and 1960's, but by the time the 1970's had rolled around, TV advertisers had no other choice than to create 30 second commercials to combat the non-stop inflation of the media industry.
 Not too long after that, we saw the emergence of the 15 and 10 second spots.
-Now-a-days you have the choice to choose between a 10, 15, 30, and 60 second TV commercial spot.
+Now-a-days you have the choice to choose between a 5, 10, 15, 30, 60, and 90 second TV commercial spot.
 Though all of these options exist, how do we determine which option is the most effective?

-There has been much testing and research into audience retention… when it is lost and why.
-According to an online poll conducted by Poll Position, it was reported that 54% of respondents said 15 seconds was an acceptable length for advertisement, 12% of respondents found 30 seconds acceptable and only 4% found 45 seconds of ads acceptable… So you're thinking a 15 second spot is the best length right? … Not so fast.
+There's been much testing and research into audience retention -- when it's lost and why.
+According to an online poll conducted by Poll Position, it was reported that 54% of respondents said 15 seconds was an acceptable length for an advertisement, 12% of respondents found 30 seconds acceptable and only 4% found 45 seconds of ads acceptable.
+So you're thinking a 15 second spot is the best length right? -- Not so fast.

 WHY 30 SECONDS IS BEST